dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

-We will omit 'declared' and 'instantiated' from the phrase when it is clear from the context whether we are talking about the inline class itself, or we're talking a particular instantiation of a generic inline. *For non-generic inline classes, the representation type is the same in either case.*
+We will omit 'declared' and 'instantiated' from the phrase when it is clear from the context whether we are talking about the inline class itself, or we're talking about a particular instantiation of a generic inline class. *For non-generic inline classes, the representation type is the same in either case.*

 Let `V` be an inline type of the form
 <code>Inline&lt;T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>,
 and let `R` be the corresponding instantiated representation type.
 `V` is a proper subtype of `Object?`.
-If `R` is non-nullable then `V` is a proper subtype of `Object` as well.
+If `R` is non-nullable then `V` is a proper subtype of `Object` as well, and non-nullable.

 *That is, an expression of an inline type can be assigned to a top type (like all other expressions), and if the representation type is